datalad-handbook/book/docs/usecases/supervision.rst

 and results of them inside of the scratch folder.

-When her supervisor returns and meets for a project update, he scolds her for the bad organization, and the not-backed up storage choice.
+When her supervisor returns and meets for a project update, he scolds her for the bad organization, and the no-backup storage choice.
 With a pressing timeline, Megan is told to write down her results.
 She is discouraged when she finally gets feedback on them and learns that she interpreted one instruction of her supervisor differently from what was meant by it, deeming all of her results irrelevant.
-Not trusting Megan's analyses anymore, her supervisor cancels the talk and has the Post-doc take over.
+Not trusting Megan's analyses anymore, her supervisor cancels the talk and has the postdoc take over.
-Megan feels incompetent and regards the stay as a waste of time, her supervisor is unhappy about the mis-communication and lack of results, and the Post doc taking over is unable to comprehend what was done so far and needs to start over new, even though all analysis scripts were correct and very relevant for the future of the project.
+Megan feels incompetent and regards the stay as a waste of time, her supervisor is unhappy about the mis-communication and lack of results, and the postdoc taking over is unable to comprehend what was done so far and needs to start over new, even though all analysis scripts were correct and very relevant for the future of the project.